 As described above, background CO concentrations in the Roseville area are low, and future roadside CO concentrations are expected to decrease from existing roadside CO concentrations despite anticipated increases in traffic volumes, due to improved fuel combustion efficiency.
-It is anticipated that future development proposed in the Urban Reserve would not generate substantial intersection concentrations of CO.
-Therefore impacts would be less than significant.
+It is anticipated that future development in the Urban Reserve, similar to the CSP, would not generate substantial intersection concentrations of CO.
+Therefore, this impact would be less than significant.